bayleedev/promise-princess/readme.md

 ## 🐊 Why alligators?

-No, I do not feel Princess real 🐊 alligators, she's allergic.
+No, I do not feed Princess real 🐊 alligators.
+She's allergic.

 You might not know this, but dogs often develop allergies to meats over their lifetime.
 So while 🐥🐮 multi-source diets are healthier, single-source diets